gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 ## AvantRelationships
 ---

-Follow these steps to install and configure [AvantRelationships]:
+Follow these steps to install  the [AvantRelationships] plugin:

 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `AvantRelationships`